 A decision by the National Labor Relations Board announced that franchisors and companies using staffing agencies can be considered is expected to have a significant impact on companies that use staffing agencies to reduce their headcount and avoid some requirements for the Affordable Care Act.

-The 3-2 involved Browning-Ferris IndustriesCalifornia.
+The 3-2 decision involved Browning-Ferris IndustriesCalifornia.
 It contracted with Leadpoint Services to supply employees to sort and screen items at a recycling plant.
 A union sought to

 represent the Leadpoint workers as employees Browning-Ferris.

-Following NLRB precedents, a regional official of the agency that the workers were solely employed by Leadpoint.
+Following NLRB precedents, a regional official of the agency ruled that the workers were solely employed by Leadpoint.
 The union requested a review of the decision.

 Labor organizations, legal scholars and the agency’s own general counsel urged the NLRB to revise its standards for assessing - status. argued that the standard, established in 1982 in a case that also involved Browning-Ferris, should continue.